TosbackCgusBridge-Bot/CGUs-versions/Americanmedical-id/Privacy Policy.md

 If you have questions or concerns regarding this statement, you should first contact American Medical ID at PrivacyOfficer@IdentifyYourself.com.
 If you are not satisfied with our response you can contact TRUSTe here.

-This Privacy Policy covers www.AmericanMedical-ID.com.
+This Privacy Policy covers www.AmericanMedical-ID.com - owned and operated by American Medical ID.
+This privacy policy describes how American Medical ID collects and uses the personal information you provide on our web site: www.AmericanMedical-ID.com.
 A separate privacy policy covering American Medical ID's Interactive Health Record is at http://www.myihr.com/home\_omr/privacypolicy.php.
 The personal health information that is stored in the Registry is solely for the use of those who place their health records in a personal file there.
 Any use of personal information described below does not apply to the Interactive Health Record.

 What is personally identifiable information (PII)?
 What is aggregate information?